 Ten Minute Rule

 Tackle a time-consuming task or project in 10-minute sessions.
 Organize the kitchen, one drawer, or one cabinet at a time.
-Clean a closet in small sections.
+Clean a closet in small sections, place an order online or check in with a friend.
+It’s perfectly fine if it takes 15 or 20, the goal is to get things done.

 Micro Learning